 How long will my order take?

 Most items are handmade to order, sizes are approximate and slight variations from the pictures may occur, which adds to the individuality of the work.
 The product information page will give an estimate of the time it will take to make your order.
 If for any reason I am not able to make your piece within this time, I will contact you when I receive the order.
 If you require the piece for a specific date, please contact me before ordering and I will let you know if it is possible.
-Occasionally an item may be in stock in which case it will be sent within 2-3 days.
+Occasionally an item may be in stock in which case it will usually be sent within 2-4 days.

 I can't find what I'm looking for...